Clément Viktorovitch

 Clément Viktorovitch (/fr/; born 29 May 1984) is a French political scientist, columnist, streamer and author.

 Biography

 Early years

 Viktorovitch was born and grew up in Les Lilas, Seine-Saint-Denis, in a middle-class family (his mother was a primary school teacher, his father an insurance executive).
-He has Polish and German ancestry.
+The fatherside of his family has Polish Jewish origins, whereas the motherside has German-Polish catholic origins.

 He attended the Lycée Hélène-Boucher in Paris, where he was in charge of the school newspaper, before obtaining a baccalauréat scientifique.
 Initially intending to study astrophysics, he gained a deep interest in journalism and writing, and chose to study history and political science.

 Formation and career

 After studying political science at Paris 1 Panthéon-Sorbonne University and obtaining a master's degree in history at Sorbonne University, during which he wrote a dissertation in 2006 on marriage and the sexuality of clerics in the Merovingian period, Viktorovitch defended a dissertation in political science at Sciences Po Paris in 2013 on the analysis of parliamentary debates.
 He was also legislative assistant for a year to Adrien Giraud, then a MoDem senator for Mayotte.

 In 2014, he became a temporary teaching and research associate in political science at the University of Paris-XIII's Communication and Politics Laboratory, which was later integrated into Paris Dauphine University's IRISSO laboratory.

 He also taught negotiation at ESSEC Business School from 2014 to 2018 and at the École nationale d'administration from 2015 to 2018, and rhetoric within a master's degree in communication at Sciences Po Paris from 2017 to 2024.